AbdullahOztuurkk/MDBEditor/README.md

 - :white_check_mark: Image can be zoomable as 4x
 - :white_check_mark: User can use gridlines
 - :white_check_mark: User can crop as whatever he/she want
-- :wrench: User can use pen, eraser, zoom etc tools except filler tool.
+- :white_check_mark: User can use tools such as pen, eraser, zoom, filler.
 - :wrench: Drawing board cannot be resized with mouse due of image despution
 - :x: Application doesnt have beatiful icon yet.